ccchase7/startup/README.md

         -Short circuit: If something goes wrong or takes too long, the user should still be able to do a lot.
     - WALLS: something that hinders the User Experience.
 Complexity, payment, failure, security (too high or too low), or legal.

-Notes from Start up HTML and CSS:
-    - This time I started from the bottom with organization and structure in mind, after having seen a few other examples of how it was done, and it was a lot easier to make css do what I needed it to since I knew what element I was dealing with.
-    - The options available from the bootstrap framework are so abundant that I can't really learn them all right away, but I can definitely search for something I think I might like and find something that helps me make it work.
-    - The percentage isn't always the percentage of the screen, sometimes it's the percentage of the width of the element or of something else.
-    - You can make a textarea read-only by typing readonly behind the tag.

 How to Javascript:
     - Putting it into your website: